zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will position the header at the top of the page.

   * Open `step-1.css`.
-  * We need to place the header on the top of the page.
   * The header automatically gets put at the top of the page because it is the first element on the HMTL file.
 So we don't need to add styling to the header.

 #### Level 1 Step 1.2